LGBTQ sex education: Parents

 As of 2021, although 85% of parental support in United States high schools are in favor of sexual orientation existing in sex education classes, there are still major discourses on what kind of sex education courses should and should not be relayed to students.

-Abstinence-only sex education most commonly includes information on waiting to participate in sex until marriage, instilling moral values with sex- often associated with religion- and pushing anti-contraception narratives to tackle STI and pre-marital sex rates.
-However, research suggests that abistnence-only instruction has no affect on adolescent birth rates.
+Abstinence-only sex education most commonly includes information on waiting to participate in sex until marriage, instilling moral values with sex- often associated with religion- and pushing anti-contraception narratives to tackle STI and premarital sex rates.
+However, research suggests that abstinence-only instruction has no affect on adolescent birth rates.
 This method of instruction is researched to push heteronormativity onto LGBTQ students, leading to isolation and inequitable information about sex.

 Prevention-based sex education programs often focus on teen pregnancy and STIs.
 26 states across the United States mandate medical validity in sex education, 8 of these states with the expansion of LGBTQ education.

 LGBTQ sex education has 66% of parental support as of 2025.
 However, 91.8% of responding students in 2019 do not have access to sex education that touches on areas regarding the LGBTQ community.
 Researchers argue that the hesitation for legal and parental action is due to a moral panic surrounding LGBTQ in school communities.
 Although there is adequate support for sexual orientation to be included in the curriculum for sex education, youth are still faced with insufficient information regarding LGBTQ schooling in all subjects.

 Since sex education has been present in health education in schools, many parents expect their children to learn about sex there.
 Studies show that most families do not engage in conversation about sex in the home, and when they do it is often from a heteronormative perspective.
 The assumptions of being heterosexual can make LGBTQ people feel ashamed or lacking support from their family.
-Lack of conversation and knowledge received in the home for LGBTQ people can often lead them to receive their information for outside sources that contain false or misleading information.
+Lack of conversation and knowledge received in the home for LGBTQ people can often lead them to receive their information from outside sources that contain false or misleading information.
 The same study showed that many parents do not have a solid knowledge base on same-sex or LGBT topics, nor do they know of resources to direct their children towards.